Climate Change

 Kick-off meeting at Betsukai Town Hall on July 14, 2023

 1. Established in 2018 in the East Hokkaido area, which holds the key to Japan's dairy production, as a voluntary organization of volunteers who are working on spreading awareness of the SDGs in the region.
+In June 2023, the organization transitioned into a General Incorporated Association with the aim of further expanding its activities.

 - Address: 307-2, Nakaharubetsu, Betsukai-cho, Notsuke-gun, Hokkaido